sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 -	Enterprise customers generate the majority of recurring revenue with $8.47M MRR, accounting for nearly 75% of total MRR.
 Pro customers contribute $2.11M, while Basic customers contribute only $0.76M.
 -	The United States is the dominant revenue market, generating $79.62M ARR, which is more than 58% of total ARR.
 The UK and India are the next largest markets with $14.65M and $14.33M respectively.
 -	Organic and partner acquisition channels bring the highest-value customers, with average ARR per customer of $28.7K and $28.4K.
 Event-based acquisition performs worst at $25.1K.
--	The customer base is heavily skewed toward downgrades rather than upgrades.
-70.82% of customers downgraded their subscription, while only 29.18% upgraded.
+-	The customer base is more heavily skewed toward upgrades than downgrades.
+529 customers upgraded their subscription, while only 218 downgraded.
+This suggests many customers are finding enough value in the product to move to higher-tier plans.
 -	Churn is distributed almost equally across plan tiers, but Enterprise has the highest churn share at 34.25%, followed closely by Pro at 33.19% and Basic at 32.56%.
 This is dangerous because the highest-value customers are also leaving at the highest rate.